aeskildsen/md2tex/README.md

 print(tex)  # Prints: \section{A title}
 ```

-The `convert` function takes three optional, additional arguments corresponding to the command line arguments --french-quote, --unnumbered-headers, and --document-class.
+The `convert` function takes two optional, additional arguments corresponding to the command line arguments --unnumbered-headers, and --document-class.

 ## Markdown syntax